205 Julian T. White Hall

 PhD University of California at Berkeley

-William Ma is a Chinese art historian who specializes in the artistic exchanges between China and the world during the late-imperial and modern periods.
-His research interest includes material culture, workshop practices, aesthetic pedagogy, Jesuit missionary art in late imperial China, and the relationship between export art and the imperial court during the High Qing.
+William Ma is a Chinese art historian who specializes in the artistic exchanges between China and the world in the late-imperial and modern periods.
+His research interest includes material culture, workshop practices, aesthetic pedagogy, Jesuit missionary art, and the relationship between export art and the imperial court during the High Qing.

 Ma received two BA degrees (integrative biology and history of art, 2006) and a PhD (history of art, 2016) from the University of California at Berkeley.
-In addition to teaching at his alma mater, he has taught courses in Asian art history at the University of San Francisco.
-During the academic year of 2016–17, he was a visiting professor at Lewis and Clark College in Portland, Oregon.
-A former Mellon Curatorial Fellow at the Peabody Essex Museum, Ma has worked at the Las Vegas Art Museum, the Metropolitan Museum of Art, and the Guggenheim-Hermitage Museum, and the University of California Museum of Paleontology.
+In addition to teaching at his alma mater, he has taught courses in Asian art history at the University of San Francisco and Lewis and Clark College in Portland, Oregon.
+A former Mellon Curatorial Fellow at the Peabody Essex Museum in Salem, Massachusetts, Ma has also worked at the Las Vegas Art Museum, the Metropolitan Museum of Art, the Guggenheim-Hermitage Museum, and the University of California Museum of Paleontology.